-- b) Integrated Lectures: These are recommended to be taken by multidisciplinary teams for selected topics, eg. Jaundice, Diabetes mellitus, Thyroid etc. - 2.
+- b) Integrated Lectures: These are recommended to be taken by multidisciplinary teams for selected topics, e.g. Jaundice, Diabetes Mellitus, Thyroid etc. - 2.
 Journal Club: Recommended to be held once a week.
-All the PG students are expected to attend and actively participate in discussion and enter in the Log Book relevant details.
-Further, every candidate must make a presentation from the allotted journal(s), selected articles at least four times a year and a total of 12 seminar presentations in three years.
-The presentations would be evaluated using check lists and would carry weightage for internal assessment (See Checklist in Chapter IV).
-A time table with names of the student and the moderator should be announced at the beginning of every year. - 3.
-Subject Seminar: Recommended to be held once a week.
-All the PG students are expected to attend and actively participate in discussion and enter in the Log Book relevant details.
-Further, every candidate must present on selected topics at least four times a year and a total of 12 seminar presentations in three years.
-The presentations would be evaluated using check lists and would carry weightage for internal assessment (See Checklist in Chapter IV).
-A timetable for the subject with names of the student and the moderator should be scheduled at the beginning of every year.
+All the PG students are expected to attend and actively participate in discussion and enter in the logbook relevant details.
+Further, every candidate must make a presentation from the allotted journal(s) of selected articles at least four times a year and a total of 12 presentations in three years.
+The presentations would be evaluated using checklists and would carry weightage for internal assessment (See Checklist in Chapter IV).
+A timetable with names of the students and the moderator should be announced at the beginning of every year.